-SPECIAL TOPIC: OLD TESTAMENT PREDICTIONS OF THE FUTURE VS. NEW TESTAMENT PREDICTIONS
+SPECIAL TOPIC: OLD TESTAMENT PREDICTIONS OF THE FUTURE VS. NEW TESTAMENT PREDICTIONS ("Crucial Introduction" to Revelation)

 1. the tension between Old Covenant prophetic models and New Covenant apostolic models

 2. the tension between the Bible's monotheism (one God for all) and the election of Israel (a special people)

 3. the tension between the conditional aspect of biblical covenants and promises ("if. . .then") and the unconditional faithfulness of God to fallen mankind's redemption

 4. the tension between Near Eastern literary genres and modern western literary models